 I used to be a supplement junkie.
-I used to have nearly all letters of the alphabet and all minerals of the periodic table on my supplement shelf.
-I also used to take protein, creatine, and occasionally glutamine, too.
+I used to have all letters of the alphabet and all minerals of the periodic table on my supplement shelf.
+I used to take protein, creatine, and occasionally glutamine, too.
 I took this combo for increasing athletic performance and increasing speed of recovery.

 This is the only one I take regularly.
 I take 1000–5000 IUs a day in winter.
 Ideally I would like to get all of it from the sun, but in winter I don’t have many chances to get outside when the sun is at peak hours.
 When I’m not supplementing with vitamin D in winter, I get sick more often and I feel depressed.
 SAD?
 I think so.
 I feel worse in every possible way without vitamin D. I get plenty of vitamin D from the sun in the sunny months, so no supplementation is necessary for me in summer.

 Here is an amazing presentation, “Vitamin D and Prevention of Chronic Diseases.”
 It’s a captivating and occasionally hilarious 60 min. video—seriously.